Sound the Bugle: Making the Most of the Elk and Bison Rut

 A common misconception is that the bulls—both elk and bison—are in charge.
 That’s not entirely true; watch closely, and you’ll see that it’s the females who actually make the choice, tolerating a bull they find attractive, and running away from those they don’t.
 Their behavior is all about calf survival.
 Mating in August and September enables the calves to be born in the spring when they have the best chance to survive, and choosing the most vigorous males helps ensure the calves vitality.

 While the rut is exciting to witness, bison and elk are highly aggressive and unpredictable during this time.
 It’s critical to maintain the park’s required distance of 25 yards, and even a bit extra.
 The last thing you want to do is tangle with an amped up bull elk or bison – both have been known to attack visitors and cars.
 Keep your distance, stay close to (or in) your vehicle, and enjoy them safely.
+Safety should always be a visitors’ number one priority when visiting Yellowstone during the elk rut.
+And when all of the proper safety precautions are taken, it can be one of the park’s most enthralling and memorable wildlife viewing experiences.

 For more travel experiences to Beautiful Places on Earth™ available from Xanterra Travel Collection and its affiliated properties, visit xanterra.com/explore.